briansinllaves/The-0xBrianSec-Library/Test/Internal/AD/Enumeration/GPO/Findallcompsthatuserhaslocaladminrightsin thecurrent domain through the applied GPO.md

-    Find all computers that ”Aziz” has local administrator rights in the current domain through the applied GPO:
+    Find all computers that ”Azod” has local administrator rights in the current domain through the applied GPO:

 ```
-        Find-GPOLocation -Userne Aziz
+        Find-GPOLocation -Username Azod

 ```